 The Blue Spark is a condenser microphone which provides the same sound quality that you would find in a studio microphone.
 In fact, an external power source may be needed just to handle the power of this microphone.
 Anyone who wants to produce the very best quality sounds in their podcasts will want the Blue Spark.
 If you connect it to an audio interface, you can alter things like gain and FX.
 As for the external power source, try the affordable Phantom Power Supply if you don’t have an audio interface.
 However, the interface is preferable because it gives you extra versatility.

 You will be surprised to see that Blue Spark is packaged inside a wooden box.
 Other accessories included with it are a pop filter and custom shock mount.
 The only accessory you need to purchase separately is the stand.
+A cheaper alternative is the Blue Yeti Microphone.

 The Rode NT1-A is another condenser microphone that produces commercial quality sounds.
 Like the Blue Spark, you will need to purchase an external power supply and an audio interface to use it.
 Anyone familiar with great microphones will definitely know the Rode NT1-A. Many podcasters use this microphone for their broadcasts and other sound recordings.
 Even though it costs more money than the Blue Spark, the Rode NT-A has a better build and produces better sound.
 It was designed just for the purpose of recording musical instruments and voice sounds.
 This makes it the perfect microphone for a podcaster.